Reach-Above/reach-above.github.io/mapathon.md

             ]
         },
         {
-            id: 'wiss',
+            id: 'Jury',
-            title: 'The Jury Lands',
+            title: 'Over the bridge to the Jury Lands',
-            image: '',
+            image: './mapathon/skids.gif',
-            description: 'This place has lots of abandoned buildings',
+            description: 'During the years 1941 to 1945 the property was used as a German prisoner-of-war camp.
+The camp was used primarily for German officers, with over 800 prisoners occupying the camp at times.
+Read more at <a href="https://www.jurylandsfoundation.com">Jury Land Foundation</a>',
             location: {
                 center: [-78.668, 43.927],
                 zoom: 16.60,